vmware-archive/nsxraml/md-version/nsxvapi.md

 **forwardingAddress** | The IP address of one of the uplink interfaces. | Logical (distributed) router only.
 **protocolAddress** | An IP address on the same subnet as the forwarding address. | Logical (distributed) router only.
 **areaId**  | The area ID.
 The NSX Edge supports an area ID in the form of a decimal number.
 Valid values are 0-4294967295. | Required.
 The value for areaId must be a unique number.
+**translateType7ToType5** | Configure whether this NSX Edge should be used for translating Type 7 to Type 5 LSAs for this OSPF area.
+If not set, the router with highest router ID is used for translating. | Valid values:  *true* or *false*.
+Optional, default is *false*.
+Only configurable for OSFP areas of type NSSA.
 **type**  | Gives whether the type is *normal* or *nssa*. | Optional.
 Default type is normal.
-NSSAs (the not-so-stubby areas feature described in RFC 1587) prevents the flooding of AS-external link-state advertisements (LSAs).
+NSSAs (the not-so-stubby areas feature described in RFC 3101) prevents the flooding of AS-external link-state advertisements (LSAs).
 They rely on default routing to external destinations.
 Therefore, NSSAs are placed at the edge of an OSPF routing domain.
 NSSA can import external routes into the OSPF routing domain, thereby providing transit service to small routing domains that are not part of the OSPF routing domain.
 **authentication > type**  | Authentication type. | Choice of *none*, *password*, or *md5*.
 If authentication information isn't provided, type is *none*.
 Type *password*: a password is included in the transmitted packet.
 Type *md5*: an MD5 checksum is included in the transmitted packet.
 **authentication > value**  | The password or MD5 key, respectively |
 **vnic**  | The interface that is mapped to OSPF Area | Required.
 The interface specifies the external network that both NSX Edges are connected to.